• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 'Hong Kong Energy Efficiency Registration Scheme' Energy Certificates

-• Photocell Sensor Control for Lights in Public Areas of New Domestic Blocks
+• Motion and Photocell Sensor Controls for Lighting in Public Areas of New Domestic Blocks

-Photocell sensor controls for lights are installed in areas with natural light fenestration, such as areas near the windows in communal areas, to switch off some lights to save energy when the illumination level is adequate.
+Motion sensor controls for lighting are installed at staircases to turn on the lighting upon detecting any people.
+Photocell sensor controls are installed in areas with natural light fenestration, such as areas near the windows in communal areas, to switch off some lighting to save energy when the illumination level is adequate.

 • The Use of Electronic Ballast to replace Electromagnetic Ballast